0x09AL/0x09al.github.io/_posts/2018-07-02-web-application-firewall-bypass.markdown

 *The cipher supported on the webserver but not on WAF*

-To test my theory I created a WAF rule which will block the request if the path of the request was /ssl-cipher-test.
+To test my theory I created a WAF rule which blocked the request if the path of the request was /ssl-cipher-test.

 Visiting the path will block the connection successfully.